 As a result, stylish stubble is generally acceptable, and your hairstyle doesn’t have to be toned down.
 Similarly, you can be a little bit more liberal in your choice of fragrance or cologne rather than having to go with something too conservative.

 Even though it says “creative” on the invitation, you don’t want to get too creative.
 Here are some common mistakes that we often see people make that you can easily avoid:

 - Poor fit: While this isn’t specific to the creative black tie dress code, it’s of such importance that it warrants a mention here.
-A poorly-fitted dinner jacket is one thing, but a poorly-fitted dinner jacket with a bunch of color involved is just clownish.
+A poorly-fitted dinner jacket is one thing, but a poorly-fitted dinner jacket with a bunch of colour involved is just clownish.
 If you need a primer on how a suit (or tuxedo) should fit, we have a great guide for you.

-- “Sporty” details: Notched lapels, center vents, pocket flaps, and two- or three-button jackets are all country-inspired sartorial details and are mere sartorial oxymorons when put onto a tuxedo.
+- “Sporty” details: Notched lapels, center vents, pocket flaps, and two- or three-button jackets are all country-inspired sartorial details and are actually sartorial oxymorons when put onto a tuxedo.
 Remember that formality (or semi-formality, really) is rooted in the absence of sporty details like this.

 These are clothes for fun, sure.
 Just not outdoor, physical activity-driven fun.